mbenyoub/odoo_materialized_sql_view/README.rst

 Materialized SQL VIEW
 =====================

-This odoo v7.0 module, add helpers to manage materialized SQL view and add necessary user interface to interact with.
+This  v7.0 odoo module, add utilities to manage materialized SQL view and add necessary user interface to interact with.